 The data included in this subsection should apply to the substance or mixture as used at work.
 If the product is a mixture, the physical data should describe the mixture or formulation.
-If that information is not available the physical/chemical properties of the ingredients should be provided.
+If that information is not available the physical/chemical properties of the ingredients should be provided_but it should be clearly indicated if the data are for the mixture or for the ingredients to avoid confusion.T